openstack/ossa/doc/source/index.rst

 Vulnerability Management Team
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-See :doc:`vmt` for the list of OpenStack Vulnerability Managers.
+| See :doc:`vmt` for the list of OpenStack Vulnerability Managers.
+| See :doc:`vmt-process` for the workflow we follow.

 Security information for OpenStack deployers
 --------------------------------------------